-- F. Seller consumption of Company-provided electricity and water is at no cost to Seller. - G. The Company cannot be held liable by Seller for delays in completing temporary utility tie-ins nor for interruptions to Company provided temporary utilities.
-Interruptions in Company provided temporary utilities are not grounds for an extension to the Subcontract Completion Schedule. - 9.2 Protection and Maintenance of the Work Area - A. Seller shall provide flagging, signs, and barricades for storage areas and construction work and hazard areas and shall comply with 29 CFR 1926, Subpart G. Ensure all sides of the area are completely encompassed by boundary markers, barricades and/or barriers to the extent possible.
-Refer to Section 12.39 for additional barrier and posting requirements.
-Barrier fence shall be 48" high, orange plastic, Vallen Safety, catalog number PIO-777 or equal acceptable to the Company.
+- F. Seller consumption of Company-provided electricity and water is at no cost to Seller - G. The Company cannot be held liable by Seller for delays in completing temporary utility tie-ins nor for interruptions to Company provided temporary utilities.
+Interruptions in Company provided temporary utilities are not grounds for an extension to the Subcontract Completion Schedule.

+9.2 Protection and Maintenance of the Work Area

+- A. Seller shall provide flagging, signs, and barricades for storage areas and construction work areas and shall comply with 29 CFR 1926, Subpart G. Barrier fence shall be 48" high, orange plastic, Vallen Safety, catalog number FNC-450 or equal.
 Barrier fence shall include a top cable to support the fabric along its entire length.
-Barrier fence comprised of conductive material (e.g., metal cable, metal fabric) that crosses under or parallels within twenty-five (25) feet to an energized power line shall be electrically grounded.
 Gates in the barrier fence shall be stable and kept in working order.
 Remove temporary fencing, barriers, barricades, and signs upon work completion.
-No post shall be installed at a depth greater than 12" without an excavation/penetration permit.

-- B. Seller shall post a sign providing Seller's name, key personnel name(s) and telephone number(s), Company STR name and telephone number(s), and Subcontract title and number in prominent locations at each work area, temporary facility, and storage area.
+No post shall be installed at a depth greater than 12" without an excavation/penetration permit. - B. Seller shall post a sign providing Seller's name, key personnel name(s) and telephone number(s), Company STR name and telephone number(s), and Subcontract title and number in prominent locations at each work area, temporary facility, and storage area.
 Include contact information for off-shift and weekend hours.

-Boundary Marker Identification Tag, (UCN-20760) is available to the Seller from the STR. - C. Traffic and Pedestrian Control - 1.
-Develop a Y-12 Temporary Traffic Control Plan (UCN 100029) to identify Seller traffic routes, road or sidewalk closures, lane closures, control devices, or potential impediments to Company emergency, operational, and employee vehicle and pedestrian traffic. - 2.
-Submit Seller's Y-12 Temporary Traffic Control Plan (UCN-100029) to the Company for authorization eighteen (18) workdays prior to implementation. - 3.
-Seller shall notify STR four (4) workdays in advance of implementing a Company authorized road or sidewalk closing needed to perform work to ensure announcement on Company's "OneSource." - 4.
-Provide traffic control and traffic control devices that conform to ANSI D 6.1 and Manual on Uniform Traffic Control Devices (MUTCD), Part 6, - 5.
+C. Traffic and Pedestrian Control

+- 1. Seller shall notify STR eight (8) workdays in advance of road closing needed to perform work, - 2.
+Develop a Traffic Control Plan to identify Seller traffic routes, road closures, lane closures, or potential impediments to Company emergency vehicle traffic.

+- 3. Submit its Traffic Control Plan to the Company for approval eight (8) workdays prior to implementation, - 4.
+Provide traffic control that conforms to ANSI D 6.1 and Manual on Uniform Traffic Control Devices (MUTCD), Part 6, - 5.
 Provide and maintain pedestrian walkways and building access to the greatest extent possible, - 6.
 Flag areas with orange plastic barrier fencing and applicable signs, - 7.
 Provide structurally sound walkways over open excavations, - 8.
-Unless otherwise approved by the Company, Seller shall provide American Association of State Highway and Transportation Officials (AASHTO) Manual for Assessing Safety Hardware (MASH) Test Level (TL) 3 or greater concrete barriers at open trenches, as defined by 29 CFR 1926.650(b), adjacent to vehicle traffic, and - 9.
-Provide ramping and protection for hoses and cords that cross pedestrian walkways or roads acceptable to the Company.
+Provide adequate concrete barricades at open trenches adjacent to vehicle traffic, and - NOTE: Substitutes for concrete barriers require Company approval. - Provide ramping and protection for hoses and cords that cross pedestrian walkways or roads acceptable to the Company.
 Seller shall inspect and repair ramping and protection daily. - D. Seller shall cut vegetation in assigned work and laydown areas to maintain safe working and walking surfaces.
-Seller shall cut vegetation at regular intervals to maintain vegetation height to within two (2) inches of the height at the time Seller took possession of the area.
-Seller shall remove snow and ice from assigned work and laydown areas to maintain safe working and walking surfaces. - 9.3 Temporary Facilities - A. Temporary structures and uses shall conform to the International Building Code.
+Seller shall cut vegetation at regular intervals to maintain vegetation height to within 2 inches of the height at the time Seller took possession of the area.
+Seller shall remove snow and ice from assigned work and laydown areas to maintain safe working and walking surfaces.

+9.3 Temporary Facilities

+- A. Temporary structures and uses shall conform to the International Building Code.
 Temporary facilities include office trailers, change facilities, structures and other facilities that will be removed upon completion of the work.
-Company approval is required prior to Seller setting-up any temporary facilities, laydown areas or barriers. - B. Maximum height for temporary facilities is thirty (30) feet.

-- C. Seller shall locate temporary facilities a minimum of thirty-five (35) feet from existing buildings. - D. Seller shall provide a platform, stairs, and handrails at each exterior door.
+Company approval is required prior to Seller setting-up any temporary facilities, laydown areas or barriers. - B. Maximum height for temporary facilities is 30 feet. - C. Seller shall locate temporary facilities a minimum of 35 feet from existing buildings. - D. Seller shall provide a platform, stairs, and handrails at each exterior door.
 Steps shall have a non-skid surface. - E. Seller shall anchor and support trailers in accordance with ANSI A225.1 and NFPA 501A.
-An Excavation Permit is required prior to driving anchors or ground rods at a depth greater than twelve (12) inches. - F. Seller shall provide and maintain portable fire extinguishers that are clearly identified, properly selected, and correctly spaced. - 9.4 Fire Protection
+An Excavation Permit is required prior to driving anchors or ground rods at a depth greater than 12 inches. - F. Seller shall provide and maintain portable fire extinguishers that are clearly identified, properly selected, and correctly spaced.

+9.4 Fire Protection